 Answer.
-While the Administration has engaged in intensive efforts to address the issue of disruption of oil supplies due to Russia's war in Ukraine, other foreign polrespect to Iran's and Venezuela's oil sectors.
+While the Administration has engaged in intensive efforts to address the issue of disruption of oil supplies due to Russia's war in Ukraine, other foreign policy considerations would guide any potential changes in our sanctions posture with respect to Iran's and Venezuela's oil sectors.